chuckstack/pg-workflow/readme.md

 - Use your workflow types as a menu to pick process options.
 - You need at least two states (one as a default starting point and one as a final state).
 - Chose one or more actions if you need them.
 If you do not chose an action, users will be able to manipulate the process state directly.
-- Chose one or more resolutions.
+- Chose two or more resolutions (one as a default starting resolution and at least one as a final resolution).
 - Create transitions between states to direct how a process flows from its default state to one of its final states.
 If you do not create transitions, users will be able to chose any future state from any previous state in your process.
 - Create one or more groups if you need them.
 Examples of groups might include: Employees, Managers, HR, Executives and Purchasing.
 - Create one or more targets if you need them.
 Note that you can target a group or a user in additional the above mentioned target types.